 Jimi Hendrix’s 1970 Fender Stratocaster (sunburst, maple)

-This guitar was purchased by Jimi on July 14, 1970, at Manny’s Music store in New York.
-Around that time Jimi was spending a lot of time at the Electric Lady Studios, which at that time still wasn’t finished completely.
-When the studio was opened, on August 26, an opening party was held.
-According to Noel Redding, Jimi played this exact guitar – however, no photos of the gig exist. (refer to auction page for source)
+This 1970 Fender Stratocaster was purchased by Jimi Hendrix on July 14, 1970, at Manny’s Music in New York.
+Around that time, Jimi was spending a lot of time at Electric Lady Studios, which was still under construction.
+When the studio officially opened on August 26, an opening party was held.
+According to Noel Redding, Jimi played this guitar during the event, though no photos of the performance exist (refer to the auction page for source).

-On August 27th, Jimi flew to London, and most likely left the guitar at the Electric Lady Studios, since it was not seen at any of the gigs played between August 27th and Jimi’s passing on September 18th.
+The following day, on August 27, Jimi flew to London.
+It’s believed that he left the guitar at Electric Lady Studios, as it wasn’t seen at any of the shows he played between August 27 and his passing on September 18, 1970.

 Why is one of them 2-colour sunburst and one 3-colour?
 Did he own 2 different one?